 Polymer furniture needs no additional finish.

-1994 – 2004 Ban Models
+1994 to 2004 Ban Models

-Shooting your new AK
+Shooting Your New AK

-A bit of information on the mount.
-The traditional AK-47 scope mount is on the left side of the rifle, which is different from most modern rifles.
-It is a matter of necessity since there is not a solid mounting point to mount the scope on the top rear of the rifle.
-Dust cover mounts are available, but will not hold a steady zero.
-That method is OK for iron sights as on the Galil, but just not practical for a scope.
-The side mount does provide a nice feature in that it provides easy removal and replacement without losing “zero.”
+A bit of information on the mount: The traditional AK-47 scope mount is on the left side, which is different from most modern rifles.
+It is a matter of necessity since there is not a solid mounting point for the scope on the top rear.
+Dust-cover mounts are available but will not hold a steady zero.
+That method is OK for iron sights, as on the Galil but impractical for a scope.
+The side-mount provides a nice feature because it is easily removed and replaced without losing zero.

-The accessory market for AKs continues to expand at a rapid pace.
-Keep in mind that the more equipment you apply, the less handy and rugged your AK may become.
-It was designed as a rough and tough, reliable basic weapon and many believe it should be kept that way; the simpler the better.
+The accessory market for AKs continues to expand rapidly.
+Remember that the more equipment you apply, the less handy and rugged your AK may become.
+It was designed as a rough and tough, reliable, basic weapon, and many believe it should be kept that way—the simpler the better.